ms/buildtogether.tech/debugging/index.md

 bugs.
 A single chapter can't make up for that, but I hope the guidance below will help make you more efficient.

+The most important thing to remember is that debugging depends on being able to read code, which multiple studies have shown is the single most effective way to find bugs <cite>Basili1987,Kemerer2009,Bacchelli2013</cite>.

 ## Build Habits

 Software can fail in many different ways, but the process for diagnosing and